The methods the pros use aren't secret — it's bait, traps, and knowing what to look for. Identify your pest and knock it down yourself.

 A roach gel bait (Advion or Combat), a few sticky monitor traps, and optionally an IGR (growth regulator).
 A flashlight to find their cracks.

 Fix leaks (they need water), wipe up grease, store food sealed, no dishes left in the sink overnight, and take the trash out nightly.
+With German roaches, move fast — one female can lead to thousands in a year, and it never fixes itself.

 Most are small household ants following a trail to food or water.
 Large black ants that leave little piles of sawdust may be carpenter ants — they tunnel wood and are treated differently (find and dust the nest).